-In July 2020, the leading Dagashi snack company, Yaokin added a new regular flavor to their Umaibo line for the first time in five years, and I bought 2 pieces of the newly released “Norishio (のり塩)” flavor Umaibo for 20 yen (about 0.2 USD) at a 7 Eleven.
+In July 2020, the leading Dagashi snack company Yaokin (やおきん) added a new regular flavor to their Umaibo (うまい棒) line for the first time in five years.

-The Yaokin Umaibo Norishio has a nice savory taste somewhat different from the Calbee Potato Chips Norishio, compared to which it is more aromatic.
+This Umaibo has a savory taste somewhat different from Calbee Potato Chips Norishio.
+Although both are so good, the former is more aromatic, and I like it.

 Lastly, let’s see the ingredients and nutrition facts of the Norishio flavor Umaibo based on the info on the official site.

 Non-GMO corn, Vegetable oil/fat, Dried potato, Dextrose, Salt, Aosa seaweed, Kombu seaweed powder, Powdered yeast extract, Yaki-Nori, Spices, Seasoning (including Amino acid), Flavoring, Sweetener (Sucralose) (Partially including Milk component and Soybean)